 Blackberry Peach Pie

-If there was ever a time to get over a fear of pie-making (and more importantly, homemade pie crust!), let this summer be it.
-There is no better time to tackle it.
-Add homemade pie to your bucket list.
+If there was ever a time to get over a fear of pie-making (and more importantly, homemade pie crust!), now is the time.
 Your hard work and effort will be rewarded ten fold.
-Promise.

 As is the case with most things in my life (particularly pastries), practice, discipline, and a basic understanding is key for great homemade pie.
 While you’re at it, re-read these tips for fool-proof pie dough.